 In the absence of institutional change, economic growth in the Philippines is likely to remain below potential.
 The country's demographic profile holds the possibility of an improved performance.

-I quickly left a comment in her fb wall.
 I think the assumptions and projections in the above table are realistic.
 Government bureaucracy and robbery holds back potential fast growth.
 Private consumption by households (C) is currently 76 percent of GDP, thanks partly to high population growth.
-Entrepreneurship among the poor is high, but government bureaucracies say such efforts are criminal and illegal unless the poor will get lots of of signatures and permits from the bureaucrats.
+Entrepreneurship among the poor is high, but government bureaucracies say such efforts are criminal and illegal unless the poor will get lots of signatures and permits from the bureaucrats.
 This puts a brake on potential fast growth.

 Private investments (I) is low in the country because domestic savings (S) is also low.
 So it is really C that mainly drives GDP growth in the country.
 And C is mainly a product of high OFW remittances.
 Most countries with low population growth have low C/GDP ratio.

 More borrowings to perk up government consumption and investments (G) are passe.
 We only have more public debt as a result, which affirms the assumptions by that article, "in the absense of institutional change..."
-More borrowings, especially from foreign aid, only means more wastes and robbery in the public sector.
+More borrowings especially from official/foreign aid only means more wastes and robbery in the public sector.
 So public debt is rising while productivity from such borrowings are questionable.

 Another friend suggested that "for institutional change to take place, we have to believe that that will happen.
 We should start having faith in our institutions."